I Drove All Night: Background

 In 2003, Chrysler signed Dion to a $14 million deal to endorse their cars.
 They were looking for a song to use in the campaign and release as a single.
-Billy Steinberg knew Dion and had written "Falling into You," which was the title track of her 1996 album.
-He sent a copy of Roy Orbison's version of "I Drove All Night" to her record company, who loved it and had Dion record it with Swedish producer Peer Astrom.
+Billy Steinberg knew Dion and had written "Falling into You", which was the title track of her 1996 album.
+He sent a copy of Roy Orbison's version of "I Drove All Night" to her record company, who loved it and had Dion record it with Swedish producer Peer Åström.
 She used the song in her Las Vegas show and it became the centerpiece of the Chrysler campaign.
 The commercials were great exposure for the song and helped sell many albums, but they did not sell enough cars.
 Chrysler pulled out of the deal after many of their dealers complained and it became clear the ads were not working.
+Dion was allowed to keep her $14 million fee.

 In Dion's version, "I Drove All Night" is dance-pop.
-It was also considered "a little bit dance-club, a little bit rock & roll."
+It was also considered "a little bit dance-club, a little bit rock and roll."
 In the second verse, Dion duplicates a line as it is heard in Orbison's original recording.
 Instead of singing, "no matter where I go I hear the beating of our heart," Dion sings, "our one heart," which is where the title of the album the song is featured on gets its name.
 Like the original, the chorus is sung again twice, which ends the single.